Awards and Accreditations

 Newfield School was proud to first be awarded LPPA in May 2013; the report stated that we offered ‘an exemplar approach to improving parental involvement through the LPPA process’.
 The award has enabled us to celebrate the strengths of the school and the excellent working relationships we have with our parents and carers.
 We were delighted to be successfully re-accredited with the award in September 2016.View award report

 Rights Respecting Schools Award

 The RRSA is a whole school award governed by UNICEF that celebrates the rights of children and recognises a schools achievement in putting these rights at the heart of their planning, policies, practice and ethos.
 Children’s rights are central to all aspects of UNICEF’s work, including education, and they use the UN Convention on the Rights of the Child (CRC) as a framework for the RRSA activities.
 Essentially this award is relevant to us at Newfield because it celebrates what is central to our work, this being that it is our duty to ensure that all of our children have their rights protected and that this is celebrated.

-We began our journey with the RRSA in October 2011 and in May 2012 we achieved the Recognition of Commitment, RoC, level award from UNICEF.
-In May 2013 we were delighted to welcome to school UNICEF assessor, Mrs. Pat Peaker, who was very impressed with our work and was happy to accredit us with the Level 1 award.
-In July 2014 following an accreditation visit in June from UNICEF assessors Pat Peaker and Martin Russell we were delighted to achieve the highest accolade - the Level 2 award.View award report
+We began our journey with the RRSA in October 2011 and steadily worked our way through the Recognition of Commitment, RoC, level in May 2012, and the level 1 accreditation awarded in May 2013 by UNICEF assessor, Mrs. Pat Peaker, who was very impressed with our work.
+Pat returned in July 2014 and we were delighted to achieve the highest accolade - the Level 2 award from her and Martin Russell.